 Let’s take a look at the best streaming services for retirees.

 CHECK OUT: Best sport games streaming this week

 #5.
 CBS All Access ($5.99)

-With only the Super Bowl left, CBS All Access isn’t essential like it was at the start of the NFL season.
+With the NFL a distant thought, CBS All Access isn’t essential like it was at the start of an NFL season.
 Putting that aside, CBS All Access also includes a variety of classic TV shows like Perry Mason, I Love Lucy, and Hawaii Five-O. It also has a healthy selection of crime shows including NCIS, Blue Bloods, and CSI.

-The latest CBS show Star Trek: Picard is also well worth watching whether you’re a Trekkie or not.
+The latest CBS show Star Trek: Picard is also well worth watching if you’re a Trekkie.
 You can check out our review for the show here, or check out the official trailer below.

 CHECK OUT: Best live streaming services for sports fans